aaronlaporte/gmail_template/readme.md

 A simple Python script that sends an email containing a link to the recipient using the SMTP library.

 ## Requirements

+This script requires the following packages:

-import smtplib
+- smtplib

-from email.mime.multipart import MIMEMultipart
+- from email.mime.multipart import MIMEMultipart

-from email.mime.text import MIMEText
+- from email.mime.text import MIMEText

-import datetime
+-  datetime

 ## Usage
 Replace the placeholder values of _'me'_, _'mypass'_, and _'you'_ with your email account and gmail app password, and the recipient's email respectively.